Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Results

-In Figure~\ref{fig:DTO_S1}(a) we show heat capacity measurement obtained using modulation calorimetry for a DTO powder sample with an estimated size of $30\textup{ ng}$.
-Several measurements are performed to probe different modulation frequencies ($f$-range 1-5) ranging from 0.1~Hz to 200~Hz.
-The sample is mounted on a membrane and the exact measurement procedure is described elsewhere\cite{GMELIN19971,TAGLIATI201166}.
-The power $P(t)$ is modulated sinusoidallly with frequency $f=(2\pi)^{-1}\omega$, resulting in a temperature oscillation $T_\textup{ac}(t)$ of the sample\cite{TAGLIATI201166}
+To probe the dynamics of the spin-ice system, we turn to ac calorimetry (see Appendix~\ref{sec:ModulationCal}).
+In Figure~\ref{fig2:DTO_S1}(a) we show heat capacity measurement obtained using modulation calorimetry for a DTO powder sample with an estimated mass of $30\,\textup{ng}$.
+Several measurements are performed to probe different frequencies ranging from 0.1~Hz to 200~Hz ($f$-range 1-5).

-Here, $P_0$ is a constant and by varying the input power and the modulation frequency, the amplitude of the temperature oscillations $T_\textup{ac,0}$ and its phase shift $\phi$ is set depending on the properties of the sample.
-By measuring these quantities, the heat capacity can be computed according to\cite{GMELIN19971}

-For this measurement technique it is advantageous\cite{TAGLIATI201166} to adjust the frequency such that the phase shift between power and temperature, $\phi$, is kept constant.
-The frequency used therefore varies with temperature as is presented in Fig.~\ref{fig:DTO_S1}(b), where each curve, $f$-range 1-5, corresponds to a preset $\phi$.
-The temperature offset due to the AC heater power is always a constant fraction of $T$ as well.

-Figure~\ref{fig:DTO_S1} establishes a clear frequency dependence in the measured dynamic heat capacity.
-For low modulation frequencies the dynamic heat capacity approaches the conventionally measured static value, with a characteristic spin-ice peak centered at 1 K. When the frequency is increased, this feature is suppressed and the maximum is shifted to higher temperatures.
+Figure~\ref{fig2:DTO_S1} establishes a clear frequency dependence in the measured dynamic heat capacity.
+For low modulation frequencies the dynamic heat capacity approaches the conventionally measured static value, with a characteristic spin-ice peak centered at $\sim$1\,K. When the frequency is increased, this feature is suppressed and the maximum is shifted to higher temperatures.
 In the limit of high frequency, the heat capacity is reminiscent of a pure phononic contribution.

-Figure~\ref{HTO_S1_experimental} shows the equivalent results for an approximately cubic HTO single crystal with side length $100~\mu\textup{m}$ and a mass of approximately $7~\mu\textup{g}$.
-For this sample, we fix the modulation frequency and keep it constant during the different measurements.
-The qualitative features are the same: when the frequency is increased, the peak in the heat capacity decreases.
-For HTO the interpretation is more complicated due to a dominating nuclear contribution to the specific heat appearing below $1\textup{ K}$\cite{HTO_J0.52proof_PhysRevLett.87.047205}.
-We find that the nuclear contribution is also strongly suppressed at higher frequency.
-In order to quantitatively reproduce the previous results\cite{HTO_J0.52proof_PhysRevLett.87.047205} we would need lower probing frequencies.
-Experimentally this would require a bigger sample, since low-frequency measurements on a small sample are prone to phase errors.
+To investigate the effect of frequency on the measured heat capacity, we studied the thermal impedance \cite{Khansili2023calorimetric} and frequency dependence of the dynamic heat capacity at several different temperatures.
+Figure~\ref{fig3:TISP}(a) shows the measured $C/T$ for a $\sim250$\,ng DTO powder sample as a function of frequency at different temperatures.
+It is seen in the frequency dependence that the heat capacity saturates to a fixed value $(C/T)_{\mathrm{sat}}$ below a certain frequency.
+The crossover frequency is obtained by the crossing of the behaviors below and above the crossing point, indicated by the dotted lines in Fig.~\ref{fig3:TISP}(a).